VISHALKUMARPANCHAL/portfolio/Readme.txt

-Superseminar is a seminar or workshop management system.
-This is one kind of platform where students are find the seminars and register for the same and moderator means host of the seminar can add the workshops which they will be conduct.
-So that for using this platform students knows about seminar and high number of students can attends for seminar.
+I create my portfolio website using html, css and javascript.
+In this i add my all details like about me, my skills, my projects, contact me form etc.

-Technology used : HTML, CSS, JAVASCRIPT, REACTJS, NODEJS, EXPRESSJS, MONGODB- MERN STACK
+Technology used : HTML, CSS, JAVASCRIPT, BOOTSTRAP